-- A pilot has 9 hours and 15 minutes of flying. - The pilot decides that they are not likely to meet the normal revalidation requirements before the expiry of their SEP Class Rating. - Instead they decide to use the alternative revalidation in Table 1 of the exemption for 9 hours or more but less than 10. - The pilot has 11 take offs and landings and has not as yet flown with an Instructor. - The pilot can therefore complete a flight with an instructor of at least 1.5 hours and complete the remaining 6 take-offs and landings to achieve the revalidation. - The flight with an instructor does not have to be completed in one flight, this is a cumulative amount. - If the pilot is not able to revalidate before the expiry of the class rating or has less than 8 hours then they are required to complete a Proficiency Check with an Examiner.
+- A pilot with a valid SEP Class Rating has 9 hours and 15 minutes of flying, including 6 hours PIC. - The pilot decides that they are not likely to meet the normal revalidation requirements before the expiry of their SEP Class Rating. - Instead they decide to use the alternative revalidation in Table 1 of the exemption for 9 hours or more but less than 10. - The pilot has 11 take-offs and landings and has not yet flown with an Instructor. - The pilot can therefore complete a flight with an instructor of at least 1.5 hours and complete the remaining 6 take-offs and landings to achieve the revalidation. - The flight with an instructor does not have to be completed in one flight, this is a cumulative amount. - If the pilot is not able to revalidate before the expiry of the class rating or has less than 8 hours then they are required to complete a Proficiency Check or Flight Test with an Examiner.